jhlagado/struct-z80/README.md

 In this case I'm testing for the _opposite_ condition to the structured version.
 I'm deciding whether to exit the loop rather than to stay inside it.
 I then do some work before incrementing the counter and jumping back to do the test.

-This code with two jumps and two labels is somewhat confusing and only gets even more confusing when loops are nested within each other.
+This code with two jumps and two labels is somewhat confusing and the situation only gets more confusing when loops are nested within one another.

 The structured macro way to do the same thing is to use the `_do` macro.